gatsbyjs/gatsby/docs/docs/tailwind-css.md

 1. Create a new file and import your Tailwind directives.

-This will be your 'master' CSS file, which you will import all other css within.
+This will be your 'master' CSS file, which you will import all other CSS within.

 ```css:title=src/css/index.css
 @tailwind base;